BioBoost/course-linux-essentials/docs/b-the-filesystem/03-locating-things/README.md

 ---
 description: Searching for and finding files is an important skill of any linux user
-title: 07 - Locating Things
+title: Locating Things
 ---

 <!-- This chapter should probable be placed after 06 - the filesystem -->

-# Chapter 07 - Locating Things
+# Locating Things

 As a beginning Linux user it is not easy to find your way through the structure of the filesystem.
 Being able to search for binaries and other files will bring you a long way.
 Linux has several tools available to make this task less daunting.